Flag of the Arab Revolt: History

-It has been suggested that the flag was designed by the British diplomat Sir Mark Sykes, in an effort to create a feeling of "Arab-ness" to fuel the revolt.
-According to Stanford University historian Joshua Teitelbaum, this claim is made both by Sykes' 1923 biographer and by King Hussein bin Ali, who in 1918 told Woodrow Wilson that it symbolized Hashemite rule over the Arab world.
+The flag was designed by the British diplomat Mark Sykes.
+According to the historian Joshua Teitelbaum, this claim is made both by Sykes's 1923 biographer and by King Hussein bin Ali, who in 1918 told Woodrow Wilson that it symbolized Hashemite rule over the Arab world.
 According to one version, Sykes, keen to challenge the French flag being flown in French-controlled Arab territories, offered several designs to Hussein, who chose the one that was then used.

-Although the Arab Revolt was limited in scope and supported by the British, the flag influenced the national flags of a number of emerging Arab states after World War I. Flags inspired by that of the Arab revolt include those of Palestine, Jordan, Kuwait, Sudan, Syria, the Sahrawi Arab Democratic Republic and Libya.
+Although the Arab Revolt was limited in scope and supported by the British, the flag influenced the national flags of a number of emerging Arab states after World War I and World War II.
+Flags inspired by that of the Arab revolt include those of Palestine, Jordan, Kuwait, Sudan, Syria, the Sahrawi Arab Democratic Republic and Libya.

 The Hashemites were allies of the British in the conflict against the Ottoman Empire.
 After the war ended, the Hashemites achieved or were granted rule in the Hejaz region of Arabia, Jordan, formally known as the Hashemite Kingdom of Jordan, Iraq, and briefly in Syria.

 The Arab Kingdom of Syria was dissolved after only a few months of existence after the French conquest in 1920.
 The Hashemites were overthrown in the Hejaz in 1925 by the Sultanate of Najd after the Saudi conquest of Hejaz, and in Iraq in 1958 by a coup d'etat, but retained power in Jordan.

 A 60 m × 30 m version of the flag currently flies from the Aqaba Flagpole, currently the seventh tallest freestanding flagpole in the world, located in Aqaba, Jordan.